Specy/specy-app/client/src/posts/a-rustc-soundness-bug-in-the-wild.md

 ```
 Looks good to me!
 Let's publish a new version of the library to npm with this newly added solver!

-But wait, right, before that i should probably test it in the browser, *just to make sure*.
+But wait, right, before that I should probably test it in the browser, *just to make sure*.
 ```
 Uncaught (in promise) RuntimeError: unreachable
     at __rust_start_panic (http://127.0.0.1:8080/wasm_bg.wasm:wasm-function[346]:0x274ec)
     at rust_panic (http://127.0.0.1:8080/wasm_bg.wasm:wasm-function[254]:0x26d0b)
     ...
 ```
 Huh?
 A panic?
-Oh well, i guess even this library does not work on the web...
+Oh well, I guess even this library does not work on the web...

-Being a bit discouraged, i kept searching on crates.io for alternatives, but sadly found none.
+Being a bit discouraged, I kept searching on crates.io for alternatives, but sadly found none.

 My only chance was getting minilp to work, it seemed like there were no weird dependencies, no usage of OS specific things, so it _should_ have worked on the web.